makeitcloudy/HomeLab/007_imagePrep/unattendedISO/Readme.md

 **#Creating unattended updated iso which become sources for the virtual machines**<br><br>
++ Microsoft iso which can be sources for current excercise, can be found here (https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019)<br><br>
 **#Unattended.xml**<br>
 Windows System Image Manager is your way to go (WSIM).
 It's part of the Windows Assesment and Deployment kit (ADK).<br>
 ADK is available here: (https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install).
 It can be installed on your windows 10 device, where the RSAT tools are already available, which is also your authoring (DSC) and managment node.
 Following blog post, explains how to preapare the image for the unattended installation (https://taylor.dev/how-to-create-an-automated-install-for-windows-server-2019/).
 In our scenario, the overall outcome is really simple, not too much customizations, as the further config will happen on the DSC level, and the iso is supposed to be as generic as possible.<br>